gospodarka-przestrzenna/AllAzimuth/README.md

 # AllAzimuth
 This Qgis plugin calculates azimuths for lines in the layer and writes them in new attribute column.
+Azimuths are calculated in degrees according to y axis direction (North).

 Requires Qgis >= 3.4